-The Wine Group operates a number of other wineries in California and Australia, and produces a wide range of wines under the following labels: Big House, Concannon Vineyard, Corbett Canyon Vineyards, Cupcake, Dona Teresa, Fish Eye, Foxhorn (the 1 Australian branded wine in the US), Franzia Winery, G & D, Glen Ellen, Golden State Vintners, Lejon, Little Roo, MD 20/20, MG Vallejo, Mogen David (Kosher Wines) and Tribuno.
-There are also some foreign joint ventures with Altamonte (Argentina), Austin Vale (Australia), Casarsa and Morassutti (Italy), Costa Vera (Chile) and Mistrane (France) whose wines are imported.
-The brand wine "Franzia" is in Bag-in-Boxes filled up to 5 liters volume.
-On the site, this 1 US bulk wine is referred to as "The World's Most Popular Wine".
+The Wine Group operates a number of other wineries in California and Australia, and produces a wide range of wines under the following labels: Big House, Concannon Vineyard, Corbett Canyon Vineyards, Cupcake, Dona Teresa, Fish Eye, Foxhorn (the No. 1 Australian branded wine in the US), Franzia Winery, G & D, Glen Ellen, Golden State Vintners, Lejon, Little Roo, MD 20/20, MG Vallejo, Mogen David (kosher wines) and Tribuno.
+There are also some foreign joint ventures with Altamonte (Argentina), Austin Vale (Australia), Casarsa and Morassutti (Italy), Costa Vera (Chile) and Mistrane (France), whose wines are imported.
+The branded wine "Franzia" is in Bag-in-Boxes filled with a volume of up to 5 liters.
+On the website, this is number 1 among US bulk wines as "The World's Most Popular Wine".